-Upon arrival, examination staff will direct candidates to the registration desk.
+Upon arrival at the test site, examination staff will direct candidates to the registration desk.
 Candidates will be asked to present valid and unexpired physical government-issued photo identification before signing in.

 Candidates will be instructed to place all required equipment in a College-provided clear, plastic bag.
 Candidates will keep their College-provided bag with them for the duration of the examination.
 All other personal belongings and unauthorized materials must stay in the registration room and cannot be accessed until the candidate has completed all required components of the examination.
+Access to personal belongings will not be permitted after the candidate has signed in